Mary Batchelor: Later life and death

 After Parliament, Batchelor purchased a second house on Australia's Gold Coast, so that she could avoid the Christchurch winters and be near her daughter and granddaughter.
 She took up painting and was a member of the Royal Queensland Art Society.

 Batchelor died on 12 March 2009 aged 82.
-She was survived by her son Gary, daughter Marilyn and multiple grandchildren and great-grandchildren.

 Honours and awards

 In the 1987 Queen's Birthday Honours, Batchelor was appointed a Companion of the Queen's Service Order for public services.
 She was awarded the Queen Elizabeth II Silver Jubilee Medal in 1977, the New Zealand 1990 Commemoration Medal, and, in 1993, the New Zealand Suffrage Centennial Medal.